minhtanz1/PhamMinhTan1122/README.md

 - 👋 Hi, I’m @PhamMinhTan1122
 - 👀 I’m a newbie programmer
 - 🌱 I’m currently learning Roblox Studio
-- 🎈 Code Framework and Build moduel 3D..
+- 🎈 Code Framework and Build module 3D..

 <!---
 PhamMinhTan1122/PhamMinhTan1122 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.